bretdavidson/shallow-dive-deep-learning-dlf2018/index.md

 ## Supervised Learning

-- Inferring a function based on labeled training data
+- Making a prediction based on labeled training data

 ## Unsupervised Learning

-- Inferring a function to describe hidden structure from "unlabeled" data
+- Describing hidden structure from "unlabeled" data

 ???
-Examples:
-- Linear regression / logistic regression
-- Decision trees
-- Random Forests

-- Given a set of images that are labeled either “cat” or “dog”, train a model to predict whether unseen images are cats or dogs
-- The majority of practical ML applications are supervised learning

 Supervised learning is when we have an algorithm that learns how to make predictions based on labeled data it has access to in advance.
 Examples of these are things like linear regression, logistic regression, and random forests.
-Most of the things you've heard about in the news or use everyday are primarily supervised learning.

-If we have an algorithm and we feed it labeled images of cats and dogs, we can train it to evaluate an previously unseen, new image and classify it.

-The other broad category is unsupervised learning, which is trying to make sense of an unlabled data set and then making predictions.
+The other broad category is unsupervised learning, which is trying to describe hidden structures in unabled data and then make a prediction.
 An example of this might be classifying unlabeled textual data.

-This has been a less researched area, because it's a much harder problem.

-- Given a set of images which aren’t labeled, use a model to cluster ones with similar properties into different categories

-Examples:
-- Clustering: K-means, hierarchical clustering, etc.
+The majority of practical ML applications are supervised learning.
+If we have an algorithm and we feed it labeled images of cats and dogs, we can train it to evaluate a previously unseen, new image and classify it.

 ---
 # Deep Learning